opendocsg/slw-judgments-backfill/2003_SGHC_248/report.md

 **Power to alter or review judgments**

-13     It is established law that generally, a judge is _functus officio_ after sentence is pronounced: _Jabar v Public Prosecutor_ [1995] 1 SLR 617; _Ganesun s/o Kannan v Public Prosecutor_ [1996] 3 SLR 560.
+13     It is established law that generally, a judge is _functus officio_ after sentence is pronounced: _Jabar v Public Prosecutor_ <span class="citation">[1995] 1 SLR 617</span>; _Ganesun s/o Kannan v Public Prosecutor_ <span class="citation">[1996] 3 SLR 560</span>.
 However, the power of the subordinate courts to alter or review judgments is also regulated by s 217 of the CPC, which states as follows:

 ## (1) No court other than the High Court, when it has recorded its judgment, shall alter or review